jnally/m04-midterm-secure-data-transmission/README.md

 ### Key Generation Process
 Keys in this application are generated using `Fernet.generate_key()`.
 * **CSPRNG:** This process relies on the operating system’s Cryptographically Secure Pseudorandom Number Generator (CSPRNG).
-* **Security:** The OS collects entropy from non-deterministic hardware sources (like thermal noise or microscopic disk-timing variations).
+* **Security:** The operating system collects entropy from non-deterministic hardware sources (like thermal noise or microscopic disk-timing variations).
 This results in a 128-bit key that is statistically indistinguishable from true randomness.
 This makes it impossible for a threat actor to predict or replicate.

 ## Technical Implementation Details
 * **Length-Prefixed Framing:** Because Fernet adds metadata to every block, encrypted chunks vary in size.
 To handle this in a stream, I implemented a 4-byte Big-Endian length header before every chunk to tell the decryption logic exactly how many bytes to pull next.